 The SMF may insert an additional PDU Session Anchor to an existing PDU session by using Ipv6 multi-homing mechanism.
 In this case, the SMF shall inform the PCF when one or more new Ipv6 prefix is allocated to the new PDU Session Anchor as defined in subclause 4.2.4.2.
-The SMF shall, within the SmPolicyUpdateContextData data structure, include the "UE_IP_CH" within the "repPolicyCtrlReqTrigger" attribute and include the new Ipv6 prefix within the "ipv6AddressPrefix" attribute or multiple new Ipv6 prefixes within the "addIpv6AddrPrefixes" attribute, if the "MultiIpv6AddrPrefix" feature is supported.
+The SMF shall, within the SmPolicyUpdateContextData data structure, include the "UE_IP_CH" within the "repPolicyCtrlReqTriggers" attribute and include the new Ipv6 prefix within the "ipv6AddressPrefix" attribute or multiple new Ipv6 prefixes within the "addIpv6AddrPrefixes" attribute, if the "MultiIpv6AddrPrefix" feature is supported.

 When the PCF receives the request from the SMF indicating the addition of one or more new Ipv6 prefixes, the PCF shall determine the impacted PCC rules and/or session rules associated with each new Ipv6 prefix and provision them to the SMF as defined in subclauses 5.6.2.6 and 5.6.2.7.
 The SMF shall derive the appropriate policies based on the policies provisioned by the PCF and provision them to the appropriate UPF, if applicable, access network, if applicable, and UE, if applicable.
 The PCF shall additionally consider the new Ipv6 prefix, or the multiple new Ipv6 prefixes if the "MultiIpv6AddrPrefix" feature is supported, during subsequent PCC rules and/or session rules updates.

 When the SMF removes a PDU Session anchor from the Multi-homing PDU session, the SMF shall inform the PCF of the released Ipv6 prefix related to the PDU Session anchor as defined in subclause 4.2.5.2.
-The SMF shall, within the SmPolicyUpdateContextData data structure, include the "UE_IP_CH" within the "repPolicyConReqTrigger" attribute and include the released Ipv6 prefix within the "relIpv6AddressPrefix" attribute or multiple released UE Ipv6 prefixes within the "addRelIpv6AddrPrefixes" attribute, if the "MultiIpv6AddrPrefix feature" is supported.
+The SMF shall, within the SmPolicyUpdateContextData data structure, include the "UE_IP_CH" within the "repPolicyCtrlReqTriggers" attribute and include the released Ipv6 prefix within the "relIpv6AddressPrefix" attribute or multiple released UE Ipv6 prefixes within the "addRelIpv6AddrPrefixes" attribute, if the "MultiIpv6AddrPrefix feature" is supported.

 When the PCF receives the request from the SMF indicating the release of one or more Ipv6 prefixes, the PCF shall determine the previously provisioned PCC rules and/or session rules associated with each released Ipv6 prefix and shall remove and/or update them from the SMF as applicable.
 The PCF shall remove the released Ipv6 prefix, or the multiple released Ipv6 prefixes if the "MultiIpv6AddrPrefix" is supported.